Skip to content

 6. Graph API permissions for applications and service principals have been audited (Regulated level)

-7. Purview Data Security AI Viewer role assigned to compliance team (Baseline and above)
+7. Data Security Viewer or Purview Data Security AI Viewer access assigned to compliance team members who monitor DSPM (Baseline and above)

 8. Purview Data Security AI Content Viewer role assigned to investigation team with documented authorization (Recommended and Regulated levels)

-9. AI Administrator role assigned to Copilot governance lead (Recommended and Regulated levels)
+9. Data Security AI Admins membership assigned only to Copilot DLP policy owners with documented authorization (Recommended and Regulated levels)

-10. Formal role assignment policy established for all AI-prefixed roles with quarterly access review (Regulated level)
+10. Formal role assignment policy established for DSPM and AI-specific roles with quarterly access review (Regulated level)

 11. Permission audit findings are documented with risk classifications and remediation actions